-A c-section scar is a monument to the incredible feat that has taken place in your body.
-It’s also yet another aspect of motherhood that we don’t talk about nearly enough.
+A c-section scar is a monument to the incredible feat that has taken place in your body. 🏆

-And sometimes it’s not a choice.
+And sometimes, it’s simply not a choice.

 An emergency, such as a breech birth, may mean that a c-section incision is the safest way to go to ensure the health of both mama and baby.